 Property firms really do want graduates from other degree backgrounds

 While not all firms recruit those without a property-related degree, some do.
-‘We have always recruited non-cognates and continued to do so,’ says Amelia Dowty, graduate recruitment manager at JLL.
-Luke Lavery, senior emerging talent acquisition officer at JLL, advises: 'Don't be overly concerned if you don't have a property degree.
-Property, and JLL, is welcoming of all skills sets.'
+Vanessa Briggs, the HR manager at Gerald Eve LLP, says: ‘We wish to recruit the best talent, regardless of which degree course they have done.’
+Similarly, Amelia Dowty, talent acquisition lead at JLL, says: ‘We have always recruited non-cognates and continued to do so.’
+Another graduate recruiter at JLL advised: ‘Don't be overly concerned if you don't have a property degree.
+Property, and JLL, is welcoming of all skills sets.’
 Amelia adds: ‘This year we’ve recruited a broad range of non-cognates including a former army officer and an archaeology graduate.’
-Vanessa Briggs, the HR manager at Gerald Eve LLP, adds: 'We wish to recruit the best talent, regardless of which degree course they have done.'

-Luke explains: ‘The transferable skills from degree disciplines such as technology, engineering, maths and business all relay well with the role of a surveyor in a property firm.’
+The other JLL recruiter we spoke to explained: ‘The transferable skills from degree disciplines such as technology, engineering, maths and business all relay well with the role of a surveyor in a property firm.’
 Transferable skills, such as communication, commercial awareness and negotiation, go a long way in the property industry, which is in essence a service industry (property professionals help their clients make money).
 Recruiters aren’t about to miss out on a great negotiator or a natural client manager because the graduate didn’t do a property-related undergraduate degree.
-Luke adds: 'Even if you're studying chemical engineering or computer science, with the advances in how technology is used in property, there is a real opportunity to come into the profession.'
+He added: ‘Even if you're studying chemical engineering or computer science, with the advances in how technology is used in property, there is a real opportunity to come into the profession.’